ThinkDataEd/student/docs/unit1/lesson10.md

     left or on the right?
 Does it matter?

     100. Remember that you cannot do it differently every time.
 You need to be consistent.
-You'll follow either the left-hand rule or the right-hand rule, depending on which is chosen.
+You'll follow either the left-hand rule or the right-hand rule, depending on which one you choose.

 20. <strong style="color: red;"> After following your algorithm to create your sketch, do you feel your algorithm is precise enough?
 Revise your algorithm as needed.</strong>